-EXSS 6340 - Leadership (3)
+EXSS 6340 - Management and Leadership (3)

-An analysis of planning, organizing, leading, and evaluating efforts resulting in the creation of a vision and the establishment of goals for professional and amateur sport organizations.
-Emphasis on effective management practices, policy development, negotiation, conflict resolution, strategic planning, leadership theory, decisionmaking, problem solving, and event management principles.
+An analysis of planning, organizing, leading, and evaluating efforts resulting in the creation of a vision and the establishment of goals for professional health science organizations.
+Emphasis on effective management practices, policy development, negotiation, conflict resolution, strategic planning, leadership theory, ethical decision-making, and problem solving.
+Students will examine and explore relationships between many levels of leadership and administration through a variety of organizational challenges.